HaraFlouri/first-nodejs/README.md

 - You can emit an event using the emit method.
 It accepts an event name passing in arguments
 - It helps to create non blocking code
 - Example code with inheritance pattern

+## Streams
+- node.js process streams of data in chuncks as they arrive instead of waiting for the entire data to be available before processing
+- Example: Transferring file contents from fileA to fileB.
+The contents arrive in chuncks and you transfer in chuncks while the remaining contents arrive over time.
+With this way you prevent data downloads and memory usage
+- For that we use Buffers

+## fs module
+- Allows you to work with the file system
+- Show how to create a file, read and write with syncronous and asyncronous way

+## promises module
+- It is part of fs module
+- The syntax is stream based
+- Uses then and catch